 Our research covers a wide range of Solar System science and exploration.
 We investigate the origin and evolution of the Solar System, through the physical, geological, chemical and biological processes that drive it.
-We use laboratory and space mission experiments, remote observation, environmental simulation and modelling to investigate the surfaces and atmospheres of the terrestrial planets, the Moon, asteroids, comets and extraterrestrial materials.
+We use laboratory and space mission experiments, remote observation, environmental simulation and modelling to investigate the surfaces and atmospheres of the terrestrial planets (particularly Mars and Mercury), the Moon, asteroids, comets and extraterrestrial materials.

 Research activity in PSS is funded mostly by the UK Science & Technology Funding Council (STFC), the European Space Agency and European Union, but also draws in support from other research councils, charities and industry.